KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

    After breaking your application into pieces (i.e. features), how do you pull it all together, and actually start your app running?

-   From an initial glance, this may seem like a daunting task.
+   At first glance, this may seem like a daunting task.
 As it turns out, however, because of the structure promoted by feature-u, it actually is a very simple process.